jae-git/FoodTruck/README.md

 Java version used : openjdk version "1.8.0_252"

 A very small JSON library ORG.JSON was used.
-The library jar file is located at "/lib/json-20200518.jar" <br/>
-The original download https://mvnrepository.com/artifact/org.json/json  The github for ORG.JSON https://github.com/stleary/JSON-java
+It is included in '/lib' folder.

 ## Build

+First git clone the project.
 Once git cloned, just compile with the following command
 ```
 javac -cp ".:./lib/json-20200518.jar" src/*.java